-Discrepancies exist between systems' attributes as reported in the OneKey and AHA data sources.
-The differences include the number of physicians in some systems appearing in both the OneKey and AHA data.xxi Table V.1 provides the largest discrepancies in physician counts between the two data sources.
+There are discrepancies between systems' attributes as reported in the OneKey and AHA data sources.
+The differences include the number of physicians in some systems appearing in both the OneKey and AHA data. xxi Table V.1 provides the largest discrepancies in physician counts between the two data sources.
 The discrepancies are partially due to the inclusion of hospital staff physicians in the OneKey data.

-In addition, IQVIA uses Drug Distribution Data that enable quick identification of new organizations to investigate and potentially add to their database.xxii Therefore, the OneKey data report the highest number of physicians for the vast majority of systems.
+In addition, IQVIA uses Drug Distribution Data that enable quick identification of new organizations to investigate and potentially add to their database.
+Therefore, the OneKey data report the highest number of physicians for the vast majority of systems.
 The differences in the way the data are collected, the sets of physicians included in the data, and the types of physician-system relationships reported in the data also contribute to the discrepancies (Table III.3).

-&lt;sup>xxi Note, the physician counts reflect some double counting of physicians, as physicians can be attributed to more than one system.
+xxi The physician counts reflect some double counting of physicians, as physicians can be attributed to more than one system.

-&lt;sup>xxii Information on the data collection methods was gathered through a conversation with staff at QuintilesIMS on May 19, 2017 and reviewed for accuracy by IQVIA in 2019.
+xxii Information on the data collection methods was gathered through a conversation with staff at QuintilesIMS on May 19, 2017 and reviewed for accuracy by IQVIA in 2019.